-Arrange your transfer before if you can or find a licensed cab in the airport ran by the airpot and refuse a lift from people offering transport outside the terminal.
-From Port of Spain in Trinidad, a taxi will cost you approx TT$ 200 or you can take the bus into Port of Spain for TT$ 5 for the 30 minute journey.
+Arrange your transfer before if you can or find a licensed cab in the airport run by the airport and refuse a lift from people offering transport outside the terminal.
+From Port of Spain in Trinidad, a taxi will cost you approx TT$ 200 or you can take the bus into Port of Spain for TT$ 5 for the 30-minute journey.

-N.b Resorthoppa operates a cheap airport shuttle that will take you to the city centre or your hotel.
+N.b Hoppa operates a cheap airport shuttle that will take you to the city centre or your hotel.

 How long do I need?

 You could easily spend a week in Tobago so to combine both islands, look at staying for at least 10 days or two weeks.
 Below is a weather chart of the annual weather in Trinidad & Tobago to help you plan your trip.